-Right of Access to Student Records, Curriculum Materials, and District Records/Policies
+Right of Access to Student Records, Curriculum Materials, and District Records/Policies Instructional Materials

-Instructional Materials

-A parent has the right to review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered.
+A parent has the right to review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered, whether instruction is delivered in-person, virtually, or remotely.
+The district will provide login credentials to each student's parent for any learning management system or online learning portal used in instruction to facilitate parent access and review.